bkiers/Curta/README.md

 #### Custom functions

-You can also define your own functions programatically.
+You can also define your own functions programmatically.
 For example, you would like to create a function that will return `true` (or `false`) if a number is prime or not.

-You can use `Curta`s `addFcuntion(Function)` method for this:
+You can use `Curta`s `addFunction(Function)` method for this:

 ```java
 Curta curta = new Curta();